aklump/check-pages/documentation/source/authentication.md

       visit: /admin
       expect: 403
    ```
-5. You can also use dynamic values from the authenticated use like this.
-Notice how the variable persists in the second test, even though it is not authenticated.
-The values will carry over into subsequent tests until the next authentication, when they will be re-set.
+5. You can also use dynamic values from the authenticated user as shown below.
+Notice how the variables persist into the second test even though it is not authenticated.
+The user variables will carry over into subsequent tests until the next authentication, when they will be re-set.

    ```yaml
    -